mehulagg/gitlab/doc/user/project/clusters/add_eks_clusters.md

 After about 10 minutes, your cluster is ready to go.
 You can now proceed to install some [pre-defined applications](index.md#installing-applications).

-NOTE:
+### Using kubectl with a GitLab integrated EKS cluster

-If you have [installed and configured](https://docs.aws.amazon.com/eks/latest/userguide/getting-started.html#get-started-kubectl)  `kubectl`  and you would like to manage your cluster with it, you must add your AWS external ID in the AWS configuration.
-For more information on how to configure AWS CLI, see [using an IAM role in the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-role.html#cli-configure-role-xaccount).
+If you have [installed and configured](https://docs.aws.amazon.com/eks/latest/userguide/getting-started.html#get-started-kubectl)  `kubectl`  and you would like to manage your cluster with it, here is one way to configure AWS CLI:

+1. On the IAM role you created above (to be used by GitLab to authenticate with AWS):
+   1. Go to the "Trust relationships" tab and click "Edit trust relationship"
+   1. Add you user ARN to the trust relationship (which will allow your user to be able to Assume that role).
+The Trust Relationship statement will look something like this:

+      ```
+      {
+        "Version": "2012-10-17",
+        "Statement": [
+        {
+          "Effect": "Allow",
+          "Principal": {
+            "AWS": [
+              "arn:aws:iam::855262394183:root",
+              "arn:aws:iam::244822794642:user/myusername-123abc45"
+            ]
+          },
+          "Action": "sts:AssumeRole",
+          "Condition": {
+            "StringEquals": {
+              "sts:ExternalId": "<the external ID used to create the role>"
+              }
+            }
+          }
+        ]
+      }
+      ```

+  1. Once this is done and saved, on the terminal where AWS CLI (and kubectl) is installed run the following command: `aws sts assume-role --role-arn <arn of the role> --role-session-name <some session name> --external-id <the external ID used to create the role>
+  1. Export the following credentials that are printed by the command above:

+      ```
+      export AWS_ACCESS_KEY_ID=<AccessKeyId>
+      export AWS_SECRET_ACCESS_KEY=<SecretAccessKey>
+      export AWS_SESSION_TOKEN=<SessionToken>
+      ```

+  1. Update your AWS EKS kubeconfig file: `aws eks --region <region of EKS cluster> update-kubeconfig --name <name of EKS cluster>`
+  1. You should now be able to use kubectl on that cluster.

 ### Cluster creation flow